bisc/prospect/README.md

 numsamples: (NUMBER OF SAMPLES TO GENERATE)
 *blank line*
 (INDEPENDENCE SPECIFICATIONS LINE BY LINE: Of the form indep[{X, Y, Z...}] where X, Y, Z, etc. are variables previously specified)
-(CONDITIONAL INDEPENDENCE SPECIFICATIONS LINE BY LINE: Of the form condIndep[{X, Y, Z...} | event] where a valid event is boolean statement about previously specified variables, e.g. X = x && Y = y)\*
+(CONDITIONAL INDEPENDENCE SPECIFICATIONS LINE BY LINE: Of the form condIndep[{X, Y, Z...} | event] where a valid event is a boolean statement about previously specified variables, e.g. X = x && Y = y)\*
 *blank line*
 (PROBABILITY SPECIFICATIONS LINE BY LINE: Equations with left and right hand sides that utilize inputs of the form P[event] or P[event | event])\*